Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus version 0.16
+- Graphical and ergonomic optimizations
+- Optimizations of some data deletion messages.
+- Added keyboard shortcuts

+Radinus version 0.15
+- Added the Radinus mascot logo: A red squirrel with a fox tail holding a wallet in his hands!

 Radinus 0.14
 - Improved database repair procedure
 - Improvement in the handling of certain errors